mncharlton/photoGroove/README.md

 ## Elm-in-action

-Repo for following the Elm-in-action book (http://elm-in-action.com/)
+Repo for my version of the PhotoGroove app from Elm In Action (http://elm-in-action.com/)